lowhnn/tank_controllers/README.md

 This repository accompanies the manuscript:

-Low NHN, Ng CA, Micheli F. A low-cost control system for multi-stressor climate change experiments.
+Low NHN, Ng CA, Micheli F. A low-cost modular control system for multi-stressor experiments.

 **Folders and files in repository:**